COVID-19 Trade Impacts Resource Page

 Click here to learn more about the Sandler, Travis & Rosenberg Trade Report.

-Foods, bags, clothing, auto parts, and more are among the latest exclusions from the Section 301 additional 25 percent tariff on List 3 goods from China announced by the Office of the U.S. Trade Representative.
+An extension for up to 12 months of three additional sets of exclusions from the Section 301 tariff on List 3 goods from China is under consideration by the Office of the U.S. Trade Representative.
+Comments may be submitted from June 8 through July 7.